 You can find a few food concessions here, so there’s no need to worry about carrying your snacks.
 There’s free parking, restrooms, an observation deck, a volleyball court, and some cafes here, too.

 If you take your pooch with you, they’ll have a fantastic time here.
 There’s a dog water park near the entrance.
 Set them free off-leash and let them enjoy the sand and water.

 Want to spend some quality time with your family?
 Venture down to Lakeview Commons.
 This popular spot is the largest stretch of sand by area at El Dorado Beach in South Lake Tahoe.
 It’s famous for large picnics and organizing some family events like birthday or anniversary celebrations.

 At Lakeview Commons, you can take pleasure in water activities such as kayaking and swimming.
 The area also features a tiny park with a public boat ramp, restrooms, picnic tables, and barbecues.
 You might also be able to join in on occasional events, taking place within a terraced seating area that slopes down to the lakefront.

 You’ll also find many eateries and shops nearby; you can get everything you need without going far.
 Stand-up paddleboard and kayak rentals are available in summer.

 Located on the Nevada side of the shoreline, Nevada Beach is among the top Lake Tahoe beaches to enjoy your vacation.
-At this beautiful one-half mile sandy beach, you can sit back, relax and enjoy the mesmerizing views of the Sierra Nevada range.
+At this beautiful half-mile sandy beach, you can sit back, relax and enjoy the mesmerizing views of the Sierra Nevada range.